ritakenji/ritakenji/README.md

 ### What Else?
 ![What Else Image](/paint.gif)

 Besides all this, I am a ⭐<b>multidisciplinary artist</b>⭐.
-Most of it is based around crafts and visual art such as, tattoos, cross-stitching, soldering, pottery, graphic design, pixelart, jewelry and accessories creation, etc.
+Most of it is based around crafts and visual art such as photography, fashion design and costume construction, makeup art, tattoos, cross-stitching, soldering, pottery, graphic design, pixelart, jewelry and accessories creation and so much more!
 I am also involved in a couple of cool projects, one of them is creating my own 🐛portfolio website🐛 as well as a tumblr that will work as a sort of newsletter for my very vivid ☁️dream💤 logs.